myNBGcode/E-commerceEnterprise/README.md

 After rendering the ACS emulator from the response choose &quot;Authentication Not Available&quot; and press &quot;Submit&quot;

 The payment should be successful

-### **Scenario 5:** Failed _transaction using a wrong CVC number with 3DS authentication successful_

-Execute a pay call providing the above card details as shown in the documentation, except in this case use &quot;102&quot; as a CVC number which is an invalid number for this test card.

-After rendering the ACS emulator from the response choose &quot;Authentication Successful&quot; and press &quot;Submit&quot;

-The payment should be declined

 For each of the above transactions you can confirm the result from the merchant administrator page  (see screenshot bellow) using the reference number you provided.